-Perfect intro climbs at Dixon Lake and Mission Trails
+4. Perfect intro climbs at Dixon Lake

 The Finest Bouldering This Side of Joshua Tree

-Get in a good workout on Santee Bouldering
+1. Get in a good workout on Santee Bouldering

-Mount Woodson—a massive hillside sprinkled with superb problems
+2. Mount Woodson—a massive hillside sprinkled with superb problems

 Notable Climbing Destinations For a Day Trip

-Mastering your movement in Joshua Tree
+1. Mastering your movement in Joshua Tree

-Brushing up on your decimals at Tahquitz
+2. Brushing up on your decimals at Tahquitz

 Nestled in a high mountain valley in the San Jacinto Mountains, Idyllwild is an unincorporated community famous for three things: its mountain resort; the incumbent mayor, Max II, a golden retriever; and two granite rock formations flanking the valley.

-Decimal System was developed.
-And it was on this very rock that in 1952 Royal Robbins completed the first free 5.9 in the country, Open Book, which to this day remains the benchmark against which all other 5.9s are measured.
+The larger of the two is Tahquitz Rock, one of the hotspots of modern free climbing in the 20th century.
+This historic granite monolith towering over Idyllwild was the place where the Yosemite Decimal System was developed.
+And it was on this very rock that in 1952, Royal Robbins completed the first free 5.9 in the country, Open Book.
+To this day it remains the benchmark against which all other 5.9s are measured.

-Come to Suicide Rock for the history, stay for the variety
+3. Come to Suicide Rock for the history, stay for the variety

 Where to get food and drinks in San Diego?

 Close to the border, San Diego’s got plenty of great Mexican food beyond the usual suspects of tacos and carne asada.
 The stews and home-style meals in Super Cocina are definitely worth checking out.
 I live in Ocean Beach and Mike’s Taco Club is one of my favorite restaurants in the city.
 Their fish tacos and burritos are terrific.
 As for drinks, it should be mentioned that San Diego is a craft beer hotspot.
 Post-session you’ll have fun exploring another one of our city’s great features.
 My favorite local drink is Boochcraft, which is an organic high-alcohol kombucha.
 Delicious, refreshing stuff.
-They’ve just opened up a tasting room in Del Mar, which I can’t wait to try out.
+They’ve just opened up a tasting room in Del Mar, which I I’m excited to try out.